 Regenerative medicine is a fast-growing arm of medicine concerned with harnessing the body’s innate ability to heal itself in the management of orthopedic injuries and disorders.
-Regenerative medicine is a very large discipline with applications in almost every subspecialty far beyond the musculoskeletal system–in fact, things like organ transplant procedures (both real and artifical) and cellular therapies fall under the umbrella of regenerative medicine.
+Regenerative medicine is a very large discipline with applications in almost every subspecialty far beyond the musculoskeletal system–in fact, things like organ transplant procedures (both real and artificial) and cellular therapies fall under the umbrella of regenerative medicine.
 However, orthopedic regenerative medicine is focused on delivering specific types of the body’s own cells, some of which have been processed to optimize or enhance their innate healing properties, to the anatomical site of an injury.
 These cells, once precisely delivered to the site of an injury, use their natural anti-inflammatory and healing properties to act on the damaged tissue and promote healing and drive recovery.

 The Three-legged Stool Of Regenerative Medicine